 Stefancik says, "Use Canva (or a similar tool) to create your posts and Stories in advance.
 Creating them on the fly can be unnecessarily stressful and leaves room for typos."

-Additionally, Stefancik recommends using a link in bio solution (HubSpot uses LinkTree) so you can drive followers to different parts of your website.
+Additionally, Stefancik recommends using a link in bio solution (HubSpot uses LinkTree), so you can drive followers to different parts of your website.
 This also helps create value for your audience.

 While these trade secrets from social media managers are helpful to anyone getting started on Instagram, remember to test them on your account.
-It's important to test any strategy you use for your social media team to see what works.
+It's essential to test any strategy you use for your social media team to see what works.